sebastiantoh/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-No sale tags exist.
+No sale tags or sales exist.

     * 2a1.
 StonksBook shows an error message.